YanlongLi/wifi-vis/wiki/update.md

 - view 1 is suppose to show different types of APs, meeting rooms, office or other functional based type.
 - view 2 is suppose to show different person activities, visitors, regular stuffs or something else.

+### Work Division

+tasks of two new views above are given to Lu.Liu and Xuanwu.Yue.
+As to two new members, AP graph part will be handed to to Song.Wang, this part may need to be discussed further. work of floor selection bar to Hongyu.Jiang, in this part features below are included:

+1. floor navigation: add click handler on floor change.
+2. show some devices' path changing between floors in a time range.
+3. show flow change between floors in a time range.

 ### Problems in current version

 - background opacity